Your cookie preferences

 Finding information

-Although our librarians cannot do searches for university students, we can help support you with using our resources.
+Although our librarians cannot do literature searches for academic assignments, we can support you to develop your skills in literature searching.

 Need more evidence to support your academic argument?
 Check out our Knowledge and Library Hub to track down the latest research.